calvn/nomad-cluster/Readme.md

 # Nomad Cluster
-This project provides a way to quickly spin up a test nomad cluster with three servers and one client, each on their own VMs.
+This project provides a way to quickly spin up a test nomad cluster with three servers and one client, each agent on their own VMs.

 ## Commands
 ```shell